Blockchain Solution Development for Logistics

 }

-// Override transfer — B/L can only be transferred in certain statuses
+// Override transfer — B/L can only be transferred under certain statuses

 function _beforeTokenTransfer(address from, address to, uint256 tokenId, uint256 batchSize)